-Tokyo Electron complies fully with the Securities and Exchange Law, and the rules on timely disclosure established by the Tokyo Stock Exchange.
+Tokyo Electron complies fully with the Financial Instruments and Exchange Law, and the Tokyo Stock Exchange's listing regulations pertaining to marketable securities.

-Furthermore, even when the information is not subject to regulations on timely disclosure, the Company discloses the information proactively, in a fair, prompt and accurate manner if the information is deemed useful in providing stakeholders with an accurate understanding of the Company.
+Furthermore, even when the information is not subject to the listing regulations pertaining to marketable securities, the Company discloses the information proactively, in a fair, prompt and accurate manner if the information is deemed useful in providing stakeholders with an accurate understanding of the Company.